María Sabina: Use of synthetic entheogens

 In 1958, the French mycologist Roger Heim brought psilocybin tablets to María Sabina and the first velada using the active principle of the mushrooms rather than the raw mushrooms themselves took place.
 In 1962, R. Gordon Wasson and Albert Hofmann went to Mexico to visit her.
 They also brought a bottle of psilocybin pills.
 Sandoz was marketing them under the brand name Indocybin—"indo" for both Indian and indole (the nucleus of their chemical structures) and "cybin" for the main molecular constituent, psilocybin.
 Hofmann gave his synthesized entheogen to the curandera.
 "Of course, Wasson recalled, Albert Hofmann is so conservative he always gives too little a dose, and it didn't have any effect."
 Hofmann had a different interpretation: "activation of the pills, which must dissolve in the stomach, takes place after 30 to 45 minutes.
 In contrast, the mushrooms when chewed, work faster as the drug is absorbed immediately".
 To settle her doubts about the pills, more were distributed.
-María, her daughter, and the shaman, Don Aurelio, ingested up to 30 mg each, a moderately high dose by current standards but not perhaps by the more experienced practitioners.
+María, her daughter, and the curandero, Don Aurelio, ingested up to 30 mg each, a moderately high dose by current standards but not perhaps by the more experienced practitioners.
 At dawn, their Mazatec interpreter reported that María Sabina felt there was little difference between the pills and the mushrooms.
 She thanked Hofmann for the bottle of pills, saying that she would now be able to serve people even when no mushrooms were available.

 Chemical compounds derived from the Psilocybe mushrooms Sabina introduced to Wasson now form part of pharmaceutical products which are patented and now worth billions of dollars.
 However, Mazatec indigenous communities who are responsible for discovering and stewarding the medicinal properties of psilocybin mushrooms do not hold any of these patents, and as such do not benefit financially at all from their contribution.
 Ethical concerns have been raised about the way that the Mazatec's indigenous knowledge was commodified and profited from, without any acknowledgement, recognition or involvement of the indigenous roots of this knowledge, which came via Sabina.

 Chants and poetry

 Álvaro Estrada, a fellow Mazatec, recorded her life and work and translated her chants.
 Estrada's American brother-in-law, Henry Munn, translated many of the chants from Spanish to English, and wrote about the significance of her language.
 Munn wrote that María Sabina brilliantly used themes common to Mazatec and Mesoamerican spiritual traditions, but at the same time was "a unique talent, a masterful oral poet, and craftsperson with a profound literary and personal charisma".
 Mexican poet Homero Aridjis described her as "the greatest visionary poet in twentieth-century Latin America."

-It is sung in a shamanic trance in which, as she recounted, the "saint children" speak through her:
+It is sung in a trance in which, as she recounted, the "saint children" speak through her: